Pallet Sizes Guide: Standard Dimensions Worldwide

 Pallet Height Standards

-While length and width are standardized, pallet heights can vary:
+While length and width are standardized pallet heights can vary significantly based on entry type and load requirements.

 Standard Heights: